MicrosoftDocs/azure-docs/articles/azure-vmware/rotate-cloudadmin-credentials.md

 [!INCLUDE [azure-cli-prepare-your-environment-no-header](../../includes/azure-cli-prepare-your-environment-no-header.md)]

-1. From the Azure portal, open an Azure Cloud Shell session.
+1. In your Azure VMware Solution private cloud, open an Azure Cloud Shell session.

 2. Update your vCenter *CloudAdmin* credentials.
 Remember to replace **{SubscriptionID}**, **{ResourceGroup}**, and **{PrivateCloudName}** with your private cloud information.